SarahWelcher/cherwelcaravanservices/README.md

 ### Typography

 Google fonts was used to select the typography used within the website.
-BenchNine was primarly used across the site, with Oswald for logo and navigation bar, and sans-serif as fall back.
+BenchNine was primarily used across the site, with Oswald for logo and navigation bar, and sans-serif as fall back.

 ### Images